-The notion that the “everybody gets a trophy” culture has made millennials desperate for recognition and praise is a popular one—but it’s also a false one.
+The notion that the “participation trophy” culture has made millennials desperate for recognition and praise is a popular one—but it’s also a false one.
 Gallup has found that 56 percent of millennials meet with their managers less than once a month, compared to 53 percent of non-millennials.
-Meanwhile, only 19 percent of millennials say they receive meaningful feedback—and that’s not a good thing.
+Meanwhile, only 19 percent of millennials say they receive routine feedback—and that’s not a good thing.
 Frequent check-ins make for more engaged employees, regardless of age.

-In Love ‘em or Lose ‘em, authors Beverly Kaye and Sharon Jordan-Evans write that “a crucial strategy for engaging and retaining talent is having conversations with every person you hope will stay on your team.”
+In Love ’Em or Lose ’Em, authors Beverly Kaye and Sharon Jordan-Evans write that “a crucial strategy for engaging and retaining talent is having conversations with every person you hope will stay on your team.”
 The authors call these conversations “stay interviews,” and they offer managers regular opportunities to “appreciate, nurture, grow, recognize, challenge, understand, and respect” their valued employees.
 What’s the benefit for businesses?
 Research indicates that it boosts engagement and retention.
 That’s a big deal because Gallup has found that just 29 percent of millennials are engaged at work and 60 percent are open to new job opportunities.
-Even worse, a survey of 233 HR professionals found that it costs anywhere from $15,000 to $25,000 to replace each millennial that resigns.
-So, go ahead and schedule those check-ins.
+Even worse, millennial turnover is costing the U.S. economy $30.5 billion annually..

-In The Millennial Myth, author Crystal Kadakia writes that earlier generations view “simply having a job with a regular paycheck” as a reason to be grateful.
+In The Millennial Myth, author Crystal Kadakia writes that older generations view “simply having a job with a regular paycheck” as a reason to be grateful.
 That’s not quite the case for millennials.
-They can choose from multiple career paths to earn a living; freelancing, entrepreneurship, the gig economy, and startups are all viable alternatives to 9-5 jobs.
-Additionally, Kadakia writes, millennials don’t view those opportunities as any more risky than 9-5 jobs.
-After all, many of them experienced the great recession and mass layoffs during their formative years.
+They can choose from multiple career paths to earn a living: Freelancing, entrepreneurship, the gig economy, and startups are all viable alternatives to the traditional 9-to-5 job.
+Additionally, Kadakia writes, millennials don’t view those opportunities as any more risky than 9-to-5 jobs.
+After all, many of them experienced the Great Recession and mass layoffs during their formative years.